This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 The other airport you can fly into is Caticlan Airport.
-I would advise you fly in via Kalibo, as it is the main airport for Boracay and there are more carriers that serve the airport.
+I would advise you to fly in via Kalibo, as it is the main airport for Boracay and there are more carriers that serve the airport.
 As of writing, no international airlines fly into Caticlan.

 That is only half the journey, though.
 You will need to hop on a coach for another 1 hour and 30 minutes journey before you reach the Caticlan jetty port.
 Then you have to get on a Bangka and complete the short trip across the water to Boracay.